-- Mr Edmund Cheng Wai Wing, Chairman
+- · Mr Edmund Cheng Wai Wing, Chairman

-- Mr David Heng Chen Seng, Member
+- · Mr David Heng Chen Seng, Member

-- Mr Mak Swee Wah, Member
+- · Mr Ng Kee Choe, Member

-- Mr Ng Kee Choe, Member
+- · Mr Keith Tay Ah Kee, Member

 The Board Executive Committee is required under its terms of reference to meet at least once in each financial year.
-The Board Executive Committee met seven times in FY2010-11.
+The Board Executive Committee met six times in FY2011-12.
 Regular reports are presented to the Board Executive Committee at each meeting on the performance of the Group's subsidiaries, associated companies and joint ventures, and the operational performance of the Group.
-The President & Chief Executive Officer ("PCEO"), the General Counsel and the Chief Financial Officer ("CFO") are usually invited and present at the meetings of the Board Executive Committee.
+The President and Chief Executive Officer ("PCEO"), the General Counsel, the Chief Financial Officer ("CFO") and the Executive Vice Presidents are usually invited and present at the meetings of the Board Executive Committee.

-Orientation and Training for Directors
+Orientation and training for Directors

 Newly-appointed Directors undergo an orientation programme, which includes site visits and presentations by members of Management, to facilitate their understanding of the Group's businesses, operations and processes.
-In addition, all Directors are encouraged to attend relevant and useful seminars on leadership and industry-related matters, and corporate governance for their continuing education and skills improvement, conducted by external organizations, at the Company's cost.
+In addition, all Directors are encouraged to attend relevant and useful seminars on leadership and industry-related matters, and corporate governance for their continuing education and skills improvement, conducted by external organisations, at the Company's cost.

-Each of the newly-appointed Directors is also sent a formal letter setting out Directors' duties and obligations.
+Each of the newly-appointed Directors is also sent a formal letter setting out directors' duties and obligations.
 They are also provided with other materials relating to the Board and Board Committees, including terms of reference of the various Board Committees as well as relevant guidelines and policies.